+ContactU.S.
+Army Engineer District

+Regulatory Division

-U.S. Army Engineer District Regulatory Division PO Box 17300 Fort Worth, TX 76102-0300 Attn: Barry Osborn (817)886-1734
+PO Box 17300

+Fort Worth, TX 76102-0300
-JOINT PUBLIC NOTICE

-U.S. ARMY CORPS OF ENGINEERS FORT WORTH DISTRICT

-AND
+(817)886-1731

-TEXAS COMMISSION ON ENVIRONMENTAL QUALITY
+JOINT PUBLIC NOTICE U.S. ARMY CORPS OF ENGINEERS, TEXAS COMMISION ON ENVIRONMENTAL QUALITY AND RAILROAD COMMISSION OF TEXAS

-SUBJECT: Re-evaluation of a U. S. Army Corps of Engineers (USACE) Regional General Permit (RGP) under Section 404 of the Clean Water Act (CWA) for discharges of dredged or fill material into waters of the United States (U.S.) and Section 10 of the Rivers and Harbors Act of 1899 for work in, or affecting, navigable waters of the U.S. and application for water quality certification under Section 401 of the CWA for Section 404 discharges associated with the modification or alteration of Corps of Engineers Projects located within the Fort Worth District's geographic boundary in the State of Texas (Appendix B).
-An RGP may not be used to authorize work subject to regulation under Section 404 of the CWA until State Water Quality Certification has been issued or waived.
-Since its issuance on February 24, 2010, CESWF-09-RGP-12 has been used approximately 12 times and has been found to provide an appropriate level of evaluation for applicable projects, while eliminating duplicative administrative processes.
-The current RGP-12 for modification and alteration of USACE projects expires February 24, 2015.
+SUBJECT: Evaluation of the proposed re-issuance of a U. S. Army Corps of Engineers (USACE) Regional General Permit (RGP) under Section 404 of the Clean Water Act (CWA) for discharges of dredged or fill material into waters of the United Sates and Section 10 of the Rivers and Harbors Act of 1899 for work in, or affecting, navigable waters of the United States and application for water quality certification under Section 401 of the CWA for Section 404 discharges associated with modifications and/or alternations of Corps of Engineers projects and associated regulated activities that are subject to evaluation under the National Environmental Policy Act (NEPA) by USACE elements other than the Regulatory Division.
+The primary change proposed for the RGP is to include other USACE-SWF authorizations beyond Section 14 of the Rivers and Harbors Act subject to NEPA evaluation and compliance by Fort Worth District elements other than the Regulatory Division.
+The RGP was utilized 44 times since 2015 primarily for transportation projects (i.e., roads, bridges and trails), levee repair/remediation, utility lines and outfall structures, and drainage improvements.
+Each use ensured that all wetlands and waters impacted by proposals were appropriately mitigated.

-APPLICATION NUMBER: The proposed RGP has been designated CESWF-15-RGP-12.

-DATE PUBLIC NOTICE ISSUED: December 18, 2014
+An RGP may not be used to authorize work subject to regulation under Section 404 of the CWA, and in some cases Section 10 of the Rivers and Harbors Act, until water quality certification has been issued or waived.

+PERMIT NUMBER: This version of the proposed Regional General Permit 12 has been designated CESWF-20-RGP-12 (SWF-2019-00411) in the Fort Worth District.
+The existing RGP expires February 24, 2020.

-LOCATION: The provisions of this RGP would continue to be applicable to all waters of the U.S., including all navigable waters of the U.S., within the regulatory boundaries of the Fort Worth District of the USACE within the State of Texas.
+LOCATION: The provisions of this regional general permit would be applicable to all waters of the United States, including all navigable waters of the United States, in the Fort Worth District of the USACE, within the state of Texas (see "Location of Work" and Appendixes B and C of the Proposed Regional General Permit).

-OTHER AGENCY AUTHORIZATIONS: State Water Quality Certification
+OTHER AGENCY AUTHORIZATIONS: State Water Quality Certification from the States of Texas and Louisiana.